Freddie Freeman Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 9.1 K/9, the ninth-best in MLB.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.96).
+- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.01).

-- Reds pitchers combine to give up 74 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to rank 21st in baseball in home runs surrendered (76 total, 1.2 per game).

-- The righty last pitched on Wednesday against the Boston Red Sox, when he tossed 5 2/3 innings, allowing three earned runs while giving up seven hits.
+- In his last time out on Friday against the Milwaukee Brewers, the lefty went 6 2/3 innings, allowing two earned runs while surrendering five hits.

-- The 29-year-old has an ERA of 5.36, with 8.7 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .284 batting average against him.
+- In four games this season, the 25-year-old has a 4.29 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .215 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.